 - Names and addresses of the lender and the borrower

-- Information on cosigner, if applicable
+- Information about the loan cosigner, if applicable

 - Amount borrowed